-- or plant shutdowns could also lead to similar biases.
-An advantage of the new approach is that estimates will be robust to disruptions of this nature. - In the 2020 survey data however, there was a different bias due to stage 4 COVID-19 lockdowns in Melbourne combined with JobKeeper payments.
+- 57 In the 2020 survey data however, there was a different bias due to stage 4 COVID-19 lockdowns in Melbourne combined with JobKeeper payments.
 This resulted in many workers being paid their usual salary, while their payslips showed reduced working hours.
-Under the weekly wage model with usual hours the JobKeeper bias was removed by removing workers earning exactly \$750 per week, as for other workers their weekly wage reflected their usual hours of work. - Under the hourly wage model there is no easy way to remove the bias arising from this combination of JobKeeper payments and lockdowns.
+Under the weekly wage model with usual hours the JobKeeper bias was removed by removing workers earning exactly \$750 per week, as for other workers their weekly wage reflected their usual hours of work. - 58 Under the hourly wage model there is no easy way to remove the bias arising from this combination of JobKeeper payments and lockdowns.
 The relative state hourly wage estimates from the 2020 survey data are extreme outliers from the average, with a known cause of bias.
 The Commission proposes to remove the 2020 survey data from the methods used to estimate relative state wages.

-The Commission proposes to use hourly wages rather than weekly wages as the dependent variable, and to disregard the biased estimates from 2020 when constructing relative state wage costs.
+59 The Commission proposes to use hourly wages rather than weekly wages as the dependent variable, and to disregard the biased estimates from 2020 when constructing relative state wage costs.